-NYCHA has now admitted their illegal coverups and failure to provide decent housing for their tenants after yielding to a consent decree with federal officials on Monday.
+NYCHA has now admitted to their illegal cover-ups and failure to provide decent housing for their tenants after agreeing to a consent decree with federal officials on Monday.

 I’ve called the public housing complex home since I was 5 years old, and since I’ve come of age, I’ve begun to question the reason behind the broken state of my housing complex.
 Anyone living anywhere else would be appalled at these conditions and would demand immediate change.